padilladaniela/School_District_Analysis/README.md

 ## Results

 - How is the district summary affected?
-- The district summary is very efected by us removing the ninth grade scores.
+- The district summary is not very efected by us removing the ninth grade scores.
 We removed 461 students out of 39,170 students.

 ![district_summary](https://github.com/padilladaniela/School_District_Analysis/blob/main/school_district_summary.png)